• Home

 Video Content

+Video content can come from any number of sources depending on requirements.
+From HDMI and wireless video inputs to PTZ cameras and outputs from computers for calls with Zoom, WebEx and more.
 The video matrix is designed so that any input can be routed to any or all outputs.
 And the outputs are designed to scale the images to provide improved uniformity in the content.
 Even when computers with different native resolutions are used for sources.
+The "Video Kill" feature allows for the judge to quickly change all displays to show the seal if unapproved content is attempted to be shown.

 Speaker Controls